 California prevailing wage laws protect workers by establishing minimum pay rates for various job classifications and setting rules for overtime and employee fringe benefits.
 Any work performed as part of a public works project, whether for a contractor or subcontractor, must be compensated according to the determinations of the DIR.
 The California Labor Code defines rules for wage statements and other employer obligations.

-Fatulegaee is represented by Donahoo & Associates, a firm with a proven record of success in class actions, employment matters and prevailing wage litigation on behalf of workers.
+Fatulegaee is represented by Donahoo & Associates, PC, a firm with a proven record of success in class actions, employment matters and prevailing wage litigation on behalf of workers.